jamesfmackenzie/jamesfmackenzie.github.io/_posts/understanding_star_wars_the_force_awakens/2016-01-02-what-happens-between-return-of-the-jedi-and-the-force-awakens.md

 Following Jakku and the fall of the Empire, the New Republic quickly ratifies its own disarmament act - achieving the early goals set out by Mon Mothma.

-Leia, believing that the sidelined Imperials still pose a threat, she campaigns against hasty disarmament.
+Leia, believing that the sidelined Imperials still pose a threat, campaigns against hasty disarmament.
 As a result, she becomes sidelined herself, unable to participate in the political process.

 Along with Admiral Ackbar, she founds the Resistance, a private military with the express purpose of monitoring the First Order.